12 Beautiful Annuals You’ll Love for Their Leaves

 Canna

 Cannas are especially valuable in gardens and containers because they grow tall and upright, adding vertical presence where they’re planted.
 Tropicanna canna is a stunning foliage plant that shows off bronzy leaves tiger-striped with burgundy, gold, and green; Pretoria offers green leaves striped in gold.
-They do best in hot sun and moist, well-drained soil, but are delightfully easy to grow once established.
+They do best in sun and moist, well-drained soil, but are delightfully easy to grow once established.

 Design Tip: The flowers attract hummingbirds, so be sure to include cannas in your hummingbird- or butterfly garden.